Canvass of electors

-- If the form is correct, we will not contact you again as part of the 2018 canvass.
+- If the form is correct, we will not contact you again as part of the 2020 canvass.

-Household enquiry form reminders
+Canvass form reminders

-If, for some reason, you do not respond to the household enquiry form, we will send you a reminder.
-If you do not respond to the first reminder, we will send to you a second reminder.
+If you do not respond to the first reminder, we will try to contact you again.
 The law requires us to send you these reminders.
 Please help us to save money by responding to the letter and form so that we do not have to send you any reminders.

 Responding to the invitation to register form

-If, for some reason, you do not respond to the household enquiry form, or invitation to register form, or the second reminder, the law requires us to send a canvasser to visit the household at the address on the form.
+If you do not respond to the canvass form, the invitation to register form, or the reminders, the law requires us to send a canvasser to visit the household at the address on the form.